|Follow PSU Men's Basketball:||Follow @PennStateMBB|

-Dwayne Anderson, a standout leader of Villanova's 2009 NCAA Final Four team, joined the Nittany Lion coaching staff as an assistant coach in July of 2013 and is in his first season with the program and first in collegiate coaching.
+Dwayne Anderson, a standout leader of Villanova's 2009 NCAA Final Four team, joined the Nittany Lion coaching staff as an assistant coach in July of 2013 and begins his fifth season with the program.

-Anderson also served as a volunteer coach for BG74, an under-13 and under-18 youth program, in Gottingen, Germany from 2009-11 and launched his own t-shirt and apparel brand called ROBY - Rock Out Be You in 2012.
+In addition to his playing career overseas, Anderson also served as a volunteer coach for BG74, an under-13 and under-18 youth program, in Gottingen, Germany, from 2009-11 and launched his own T-shirt and apparel brand called ROBY - Rock Out Be You in 2012.